istopwg/ippeveselfcert/README.md

-# IPP Everywhere™ v1.0 Printer Self-Certification Tools
+# IPP Everywhere™ v1.1 Printer Self-Certification Tools

-The IPP Everywhere™ Printer self-certification tools are used to test the conformance of printers to PWG Candidate Standard 5100.14-2013: IPP Everywhere™.
-The testing and submission procedures are defined in PWG Candidate Standard
-5100.20-2016: IPP Everywhere™ v1.0 Printer Self-Certification Manual.
+The IPP Everywhere™ Printer self-certification tools are used to test the conformance of printers to PWG Candidate Standard 5100.14-201x: IPP Everywhere™ v1.1.
+The testing and submission procedures are defined in PWG Candidate Standard 5100.20-201x: IPP Everywhere™ v1.1 Printer Self-Certification Manual.

 The [IPP Everywhere™ home page](http://www.pwg.org/ipp/everywhere.html) provides access to all information relevant to IPP Everywhere™.
-Sample PWG Raster files (needed for the document tests) can be downloaded from [the PWG FTP server](https://ftp.pwg.org/pub/pwg/ipp/examples] - only the files dated June 16, 2015 (20150616) can be used.
+Sample PWG Raster files (needed for the document tests) can be downloaded from [the PWG FTP server](https://ftp.pwg.org/pub/pwg/ipp/examples].

 The "ippeveselfcert@pwg.org" mailing list is used to discuss IPP Everywhere Printer Self-Certification.
 You can subscribe at [https://www.pwg.org/mailman/listinfo/ippeveselfcert](https://www.pwg.org/mailman/listinfo/ippeveselfcert).